kaixinbaba/indie-hacker-growth-road/README.md

    npm run dev
    ```

-4. Open [http://localhost:5000](http://localhost:5000) in your browser.
+4. Open [http://localhost:3000](http://localhost:3000) in your browser.

-## Inspiration
+## Deployment

-This project aims to guide independent developers through their journey from initial inspiration to successful growth.
-Each section represents a crucial stage in the indie hacker journey, providing resources and insights for each phase of development.
+This project can be deployed to Vercel:

+1. Push your code to GitHub
+2. Import the project in Vercel
+3. Configure the build settings:
+   - Framework Preset: Vite
+   - Build Command: `npm run build`
+   - Output Directory: `dist/public`

 ## License